 Reasonable people will agree that one data point is not conclusive, unless it is really off the charts.
-But that is exactly what the apologists do; they focus on single data points and attempt to explain them with the usual nonsense: a once-in-a-generation talent (all six of them), marginal gains, weak competition, the weather, and so forth.
+But that is exactly what the apologists do; they focus on single data points and explain them with the usual nonsense: a once-in-a-generation talent (all six of them), marginal gains, weak competition, the weather, and so forth.
 As if we are all idiots who have no awareness of those things and they are here to enlighten us.

 All of these wiseguys ignore the context: